Tag Archives: Salmon

 • 1 clove of garlic to be grated or minced

-• 1 sprig of fresh Rosemary
+• 1 sprig of fresh Rosemary, strip leaves from stem and mince

 • ½ cup of Italian flat leaf parsley – minced